m-crown/OMEinfo/README.md

 8. When finished using OMEinfo app, stop the Docker container using `docker stop <container_id_or_name>` where `<container_id_or_name>` is the path of your container instance e.g. `omeinfo` if built locally or `mattcrown/omeinfo:latest` if running an image from Docker Hub.
 You can list running containers in Docker using `docker ps`.

 ### Command Line Tool

+The command line tool requires use of conda or mamba https://mamba.readthedocs.io/en/latest/micromamba-installation.html

 ```
 usage: omeinfo.py [-h] [--location_file LOCATION_FILE] [--location LOCATION] [--data_version DATA_VERSION] [--source_data SOURCE_DATA] [--output_file OUTPUT_FILE] [--n_samples N_SAMPLES] [--quiet QUIET]